 Membership"Still Serving America" is the motto of The American Legion .
 Veterans who continue their service to America by still serving their communities.
 Veterans whose involvement in the community creates and supports the feeling of camaraderie which makes The American Legion the nation's largest and the most respected organization of wartime veterans.
-It's a program which can have a positive influence in the lives of you and your family.
+It's a program that can have a positive influence in the lives of you and your family.
 It's a program of promise!
 As a Legion member, you will open an unending catalog of opportunities to expand your life and utilize your unique talents.
 To learn more visit our Programs page

-As a member you are eligible for discounts on insurance, hotels, computers and more.
+As a member, you are eligible for discounts on insurance, hotels, computers and more.
 Visit our Member Benefits page to learn more.

 Qualifications for Membership: